ELELAB/sentieon_wgs_pipeline/README.md

 &emsp;&emsp;&emsp;  -dir WORKDIR | --workdir WORKDIR&emsp;&emsp;The submission files are saved here.
 Relativefilenames in command is relative to this. &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Default is current directory.
 &emsp;&emsp;&emsp;  -py2 | --python2&emsp;&emsp;A flag set if we want to run the code with python2.
 &emsp;&emsp;&emsp;  -w WAIT_FOR | --wait WAIT_FOR&emsp;&emsp;Used to wait of a given job to finish successfully.
 Insert the job number.
-&emsp;&emsp;&emsp;  -T | --tunnel&emsp;&emsp;Flag set to include opening and closing tunnel for Sentieon pipeline.
+&emsp;&emsp;&emsp;  -T | --tunnel&emsp;&emsp;Flag set to include opening and closing tunnel for contacting Sentieon license.
 Default name are sentieonstart2.sh
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;and sentieonstop2.sh located in your $HOME
 &emsp;&emsp;&emsp;  -R | --reserve         Use this flag to submit job to our own reserves nodes
 &emsp;&emsp;&emsp;  -a ARRAY | --array ARRAY&emsp;&emsp; Used to create job array, the job number will be $PBS_ARRAYID.
 Insert numbers to run eg. 608-631.